History of Chuvashia

-The history of Chuvashia spans from the region's earliest attested habitation by Finnic peoples to its incorporation into the Russian Empire and its successor states.
+The history of Chuvashia spans from the region's earliest attested habitation by Finno-Ugric peoples to its incorporation into the Russian Empire and its successor states.

 Early history

-The first inhabitants to leave traces in the area later known as Chuvashia were of the possibly Finnic Comb Ceramic Culture.
+The first inhabitants to leave traces in the area later known as Chuvashia were of the possibly Finno-Ugric Comb Ceramic Culture.
 Later, people of the possibly Indo-European Battle Axe Culture moved into the area and established several villages.
 These two peoples assimilated to become the Hillfort Culture of the Middle Volga Area.
 They had strong economic and linguistic ties with southern steppe peoples like the Scythians and Sarmatians.

 The ancestors of the Chuvash were Turkic Bulgars and Suars (Sabirs) residing in the Northern Caucasus in the 5th to 8th centuries (after having been driven from the Pannonian Basin following the death of their greatest leader, Attila).
 In the 7th and 8th centuries, a part of the Bulgars left for the Balkans, where, together with local Slavs, they established the state of modern Bulgaria.
 Another part moved to the Middle Volga Region (see Volga Bulgaria), where the Bulgar population that did not adopt Islam formed part of the ethnic foundation of the Chuvash people.

 During the Mongol invasion of Volga Bulgaria, the steppe-dwelling Suar migrated north, where Volga Finnic tribes, such as the Mordvins and Mari lived.
 The Chuvash claim to be descendants of these Suars who assimilated with the Mari.

 They became vassals of the Golden Horde in 1242, after a bloody uprising which the Mongols brutally suppressed with an army of 40,000 warriors.
 Later Mongol and Tatar rulers did not intervene in local internal affairs as long as the annual tribute was paid to Sarai.
 The Tokhtamysh–Timur war (1361–1395) devastated 80% of the Suar people.
 When the power of the Golden Horde began to diminish, the local Mişär Tatar Murzas from Pyana and Temnikov tried to rule the Chuvash area.